iu7igu/NXDNReflector-Dashboard/linux-step-by-step.md

 # Linux Step-By-Step
-This short howto describes step-by-step how to install the YSFReflector-Dashboard on a system using a Debian Linux distribution.
+This short howto describes step-by-step how to install the NXDNReflector-Dashboard on a system using a Debian Linux distribution.

 ##Installation Steps
 1. Update your system: